martinoauriane/C-cyber/README.md

+# RC4 encryption

+#### Symmetric encryption

+Symmetric encryption refers to an encryption algorithm that uses the same key for encryption and decryption.
+This is the case for the RC4 algorithm.
+In most symmetric algorithms, the encryption key and the decryption key are the same.
+Therefore the algorithm retorting to symmetric encryption can also be called a single key algorithm.
+It requires teh send and receiver to agree on a key before communicating securely.
+Besides, the security of the symmetric algorithm depends on the key.
+Leaking the key means that anyone can decrypt the messages they send or receive.
+Therefore, the condifentiality of the key is very important to the security of communication.

+#### What is RC4?

+Shortly put, RC4 was designed by Ron Rivest of RSA Secuirty in 1987.
+RC4 is a fast and simple stream cipher that uses a pseudo-random number generation algorithm the generate a keystream.
+The keystream can be used in a XOR operation with plaintext to generate ciphertext.
+The same keystream can then be used in a XOR operation against the ciphertext to generate the original plaintext.

+#### RC4 encryption process

+We start with an S-box array with a 256 octets length.

+The user gives RC4 a key and a plain text to encode.

+During the initialization process, the key is used to scramble the S-box.

+Then, for each character in the plaintext, a keystream is generated.
+This keystream is used to perform a XOR operation on the plaintext to obtain the ciphertext.
+The decryption process is exactly the same.

+Decryption works the same way: XORing the ciphertext with the same keystream restores the original plaintext.

 # Measure password's entropy (passwordCheck)

 Password's entropy is a key concept in cybersecurity.
 It measures the difficulty for an attacker to uess a password.
 The higher the entropy, the more difficult it is for an attacker to guess a password.